 - The DHHS Health Equity Unit (HEU) received Quarterly reports and Technical Assistance calls are currently being conducted with the following partners:

 - Behavioral Health Wellness and Promotion

 - Nevada Office of Minority Health and Equity

 - Healthy Community Coalition, specifically with expanded partnership with the Nevada Community Health Workers Association,

 - Nevada Cancer Coalition

 - Southern Nevada Health District

 - Grants Management Unit

 - Washoe County Health District

 - Office of Rural Health

 - Maternal Child and Adolescent Health

 - Division of Child and Family Services

 - ACCEPT

 - o Xquisite

 - UNR's Faith Based Initiative

-- Truckee Meadow Community College
+- o Truckee Meadow Community College

 - A No cost extension is currently being negotiated with the CDC and the application to them is pending.

 - The Nevada Broadcasters Association (NBA) work orders with ADSD are active and are working on their second year of partnership.

 - HEU has presented their initiatives with the National Network of Public Health Institutes (NNPHI), NACDD and NPHA and will also present alongside UNLV at APHA.

+- NACDD will deliver its two-day course entitled The Foundations of Health Equity.
+Participants will learn terms and concepts associated with health equity, racial equity, the social determinants of health and how they impact health outcomes.
+Participants will explore what impedes and advances public health practice as we pursue health equity and will learn strategies to operationalize an equity lens in all policies.
+This training is open to 50 participants.
+Possible dates will be held in mid-February or March 2023.

-- HEU with Nevada Office of Minority Health and Equity (NOHME) have been conducting the Black, Indigenous, and People of Color (BIPOC) support groups weekly.
+- HEU with Nevada Office of Minority Health and Equity (NOHME) have been conducting the Black, Indigenous, and People of Color (BIPOC) + Allies support groups weekly.

-- HEU has been involved in the accreditation process for NV DPBH and will have a

-lunch and learn session with STRETCH in late October.

-- HEU is working with SNHD's Health Equity Grant quarterly to ensure there are no duplications to the work being done in Nevada.
+- HEU has been involved in the accreditation process for NV DPBH and has participated in the following STRETCH lunch and learn sessions: Health Equity 101 (11/2/22), Systems Change (11/30/22), Power Mapping (12/21/22).
+Soon to follow: Mental Models (1/4/23), Community Engagement (1/18/23), Train the Trainer (2/1/23). - HEU is excited to attend the STRETCH Summit in Arlington, Virginia to be held on 1/26/23 and 1/27/23 which will offer teams and partner organizations to connect and reflect on the STRETCH experience. - HEU is working with SNHD's Health Equity Grant quarterly to ensure there are no duplications to the work being done in Nevada.
 The next quarterly meeting with Xavier Flores will be in the Winter. - HEU has developed a newsletter delivered quarterly to partners with the last one delivered in October and a directory for services created for programs for color. - HEU developed a workplan for the Strategies to Repair Equity and Transform Community Health (STRETCH) Initiative to advance health equity within CDPHP programs and activities.
 This has involved trainings for the HEU as well as NOHME including Adaptive Leadership and Lunch and Learns about Health Equity. - The STRETCH Initiative will focus on results from the CDPHP strategic plan to identify a health equity training to be offered to all CDPHP staff to enhance fundamental knowledge health equity and social justice.
 This training opportunity will support the workforce development and organizational infrastructure efforts within STRETCH. - The STRETCH initiative identified trainings for STAR to help introduce health equity trainings to CDPHP and will expand to partners of the Health Disparity Grant.
 Two cultural competency trainers received training. - HEU is also assigned as the DPBH language access coordinator to develop a Language Access Plan as required by Senate Bill (SB) 318.
 The LAP was submitted in October and is awaiting review from ONA and will be implemented once that occurs.